Himscipy/BPrune/Readme.rst

 .. code-block::

-   python3.5 install -r requirements.txt
+   python install -r requirements.txt python install setup.py
-   python3.5 install setup.py

 If you are using a pip installation, simply do